-Certification of Consistency with the Consolidated Plan

-U.S. Department of Housing and Urban Development OMB Number.
-2501-0044 Expiration Date: 2/28/2027

-Public Reporting Burden Statement: This collection of information is estimated to average 3 hours per response, including the time for reviewing instructions, searching existing data sources, gathering, and maintaining the data needed, and completing and reviewing the collection of the requested information.
-Comments regarding the accuracy of this burden estimate and any suggestions for reducing this burden can be sent to: U.S. Department of Housing and Urban Development, Office of the Chief Data Officer, R, 451 7th St SW, Room 8210, Washington, DC 20410-5000.
-Do not send completed forms to this address.
-This agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection displays a valid OMB control number.
-This agency is authorized to collect this information under Section 102 of the Department of Housing and Urban Development Reform Act of 1989.
-The information you provide will enable HUD to carry out its responsibilities under this Act and ensure greater accountability and integrity in the provision of certain types of assistance administered by HUD.
-This information is required to obtain the benefit sought in the grant program.
-Failure to provide any required information may delay the processing of your application and may result in sanctions and penalties including of the administrative and civil money penalties specified under 24 CFR §4.38.
-This information will not be held confidential and may be made available to the public in accordance with the Freedom of Information Act (5 U.S.C. §552).
-The information contained on the form is not retrieved by a personal identifier, therefore it does not meet the threshold for a Privacy Act Statement.

-I/We, the undersigned, also certify under penalty of perjury that the information provided below is true, correct, and accurate.
-Warning: Anyone who knowingly submits a false claim or makes a false statement is subject to criminal and/or civil penalties, including confinement for up to 5 years, fines, and civil and administrative penalties (18 U.S.C §§ 287, 1001, 1010, 1012, 1014; 31 U.S.C. § 3729, 3802; 24 CFR § 28.10(b)(iii)).

-I/We, the undersigned, certify that the proposed activities/projects in the application are consistent with the jurisdiction's current, approved Consolidated Plan.
-(Complete the fields below.)

-Applicant Name: Housing Authority of Baltimore City

-Project Name: HABC Moving to Work Annual Plan FY 2025

-Location of the Project Baltimore, Maryland

-Name of the Federal Program to which the applicant is applying:

-HUD Moving to Work Annual Demonstration

-Name of Certifying Jurisdiction: Baltimore City Department of Housing & Community Development orreia lar

-Certifying Official of the Jurisdiction Name: Mary Correia
+Certification of Consistency with the Consolidated Plan U.S. Department of Housing and Urban Development OMB Number.
+2501-004 Expiration Date: 2/28/202 instructions, searching existing data sources, gatheri requested information.
+Comments regarding the acc Department of Housing and Urban Development, Or not send completed forms to this address.
+This agenc information unless the collection displays a valid Of Department of Housing and Urban Development Re under this Act and ensure greater accountability and is required to obtain the benefit sought in the grant propherical application and may result in sanctions and penalties information will not be held confidential and may be on of information is estimated to average 3 hours per response, in ag, and maintaining the data needed, and completing and review macy of this burden estimate and any suggestions for reducing the fice of the Chief Data Officer, R, 451.7th St SW, Room 8210, Very may not conduct or sponsor, and a person is not required to red (B) control number.
+This agency is authorized to collect this inform Act of 1989.
+The information you provide will enable HU integrity in the provision of certain types of assistance administrogram.
+Failure to provide any required information may delay including of the administrative and civil money penalties specific made available to the public in accordance with the Freedom or retrieved by a personal identifier, therefore it does not meet the ring the collection of the his burden can be sent to: U.S. Washington, DC 20410-5000.
+Do espond to, a collection of prination under Section 102 of the D to carry out its responsibilities ered by HUD.
+This information the processing of your fied under 24 CFR §4.38.
+This f Information Act (5 U.S.C.
+Warning: Anyone who knowingly submits a fa ty of perjury that the information provided below is true, on the claim or makes a false statement is subject to criminal and civil and administrative penalties (18 U.S.C §§ 287, 1 and/or civil penalties, I/We, the undersigned, certify that the proposed approved Consolidated Plan.
+(Complete the fie l activities/projects in the application are consistent with t lds below.) he jurisdiction's current, Applicant Name: Housing Authority of Baltimore City Project Name: HABC Moving to Work Annual Pla n FY 2025 Location of the Project Baltimore, Maryland Name of the Federal Program to which the app licant is applying: HUD Moving to Work Annual Demonstration Name of Certifying Jurisdiction: Baltimore City Department of Housing & Community Development Certifying Official of the Jurisdiction Name: Title: Signature: Date:

-Title: Deputy Commissioner, Consolidated Planning, Baltimore City DHCD form HUD-2991
+form HUD-2991

-Date: 9/27/24